k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 #### AITableFieldsInclusion

-- This is an optional table that enables including or excluding tables or fields from being exported into the PG DB and as a result, including or excluding them from the AI training process.
+- This is an optional table that enables the inclusion/exclusion of tables/fields of the LU schema export into the PG DB, to be used in the AI training process.
 See example:

   ![special params](images/ai_tables_inclusion_example.png)